Universality of the Homotopy Interleaving Distance: Introduction

 \subsection{Outline of the Paper}

-\cref{Sec:Homotopy_Theory_Prelims} provides a brief review of the tools from homotopy theory needed in our proofs. \cref{Sec:Homotopy_Interleavings} reviews the ordinary interleaving distance and introduces the homotopy interleaving distance $d_{HI}$. \cref{Sec:Triangle_Ineq} gives the proof of the triangle inequality for $d_{HI}$, thereby establishing \cref{Thm:Properties_of_dHI}, and \cref{Sec:Universality} gives the proof of \cref{Thm:Universality}, our universality result for $d_{HI}$. \cref{Rips_Stability_Refinement} gives the proof of \cref{Prop:Two_Axioms}, which uses $d_{HI}$ to strengthen the Rips stability theorem to the level of filtrations. \cref{Sec:Incoherent_Interleavings_And_Rectification} gives a characterization of $d_{HI}$ in terms of homotopy coherent diagrams of spaces, and explains the difficulties of using homotopy commutative rather than homotopy coherent diagrams for this. \cref{Sec:Persistent_Whitehead} studies the persistent Whitehead problem.
+\cref{Sec:Homotopy_Theory_Prelims} provides a brief review of the tools from category theory and homotopy theory needed in our proofs. \cref{Sec:Homotopy_Interleavings} reviews the ordinary interleaving distance and introduces the homotopy interleaving distance $d_{HI}$. \cref{Sec:Triangle_Ineq} gives the proof of the triangle inequality for $d_{HI}$, thereby establishing \cref{Thm:Properties_of_dHI}, and \cref{Sec:Universality} gives the proof of \cref{Thm:Universality}, our universality result for $d_{HI}$. \cref{Rips_Stability_Refinement} gives the proof of \cref{Prop:Two_Axioms}, which uses $d_{HI}$ to lift the Rips stability theorem to the level of filtration. \cref{Sec:Stabilty_Correspondences,Sec:Sparse_Approximation,Sec:WLLN} detail the other applications of $d_{HI}$ described in \cref{Sec:Other_Strengthenings}. \cref{Sec:Incoherent_Interleavings_And_Rectification} gives a characterization of $d_{HI}$ in terms of homotopy coherent diagrams of spaces, and explains the difficulties of using homotopy commutative rather than homotopy coherent diagrams for this. \cref{Sec:Persistent_Whitehead} discusses the persistent Whitehead problem.